Follow the instructions below to install the certificate on a Tomcat Server

 - You will receive an email when your certificate is issued.

-Step 2: Install your certificate and restart
+Step 2: Install your certificate

-- Import the Certificate into the Java keystore using the following keytool command:
+- Import the certificate into the Java keystore using the following keytool command:

 Alternate installation instruction if above error with "keytool error: certificatessxception: Input not an X.509 certificate" occur.